 Explore the best coastal US scenic drives that deliver epic water views and beach access on popular and lesser known US road trips.

-On these US coastal scenic drives find the softest sugar sand beaches in the world but also stark rugged cliffs, majestic bridges, and winding roads.
+On these US coastal scenic drives find the world’s softest sugar sand beaches but also stark rugged cliffs, majestic bridges, and winding roads.
 Bask under tropical palm trees and massive oaks on beach road trips, be awed by giant redwoods on scenic drives on the west coast, and even shiver in arctic tundra.

 This resource of the best scenic American road trips lists 8 favorite classic US Coast scenic drives, followed by coastal scenic drives organized by state (both sections include popular and lesser known coastal road trips), and eventually will comprehensively cover all US coastal scenic drives.